• Skip to primary navigation

 Learning about housing:

 Learning about housing (formerly the day long workshop) is a five part Zoom series in which families are guided through materials that will help them to determine what housing options might be appropriate for their family member.
-It takes place on alternate Saturdays from 9:00 until noon.
-Current 2022 dates are: Feb.
-26th; March 12th; March 26th; April 9th; and April 23rd.
+It takes place on Saturdays from 9:00 until noon.
+Current 2023 dates are: 10/21, 11/4, 11/18, 12/2, and 12/16.

 The cost for the series is $100 per family; hardship scholarships are available.
 You must register for the full series; it cannot be broken down into individual parts.
 Worksheets will be emailed to participants before each session; slides will be emailed after each session to those who logged in.